arnobdas789/AI-Course/AI_Games/A_Connect_Four/readme.md

-Connect Four with AI (Python + Pygame)
+**Connect Four with AI (Python + Pygame)**

-This is a Python implementation of the classic Connect Four game using Pygame for graphics and the Minimax algorithm (with alpha-beta pruning) for the AI opponent.
+-This is a Python implementation of the classic Connect Four game using Pygame for graphics and the Minimax algorithm (with alpha-beta pruning) for the AI opponent.

-Features
+**Features**

-Fun 2-player-style game: You vs AI
+- Fun 2-player-style game: You vs AI

-Clean interface built with Pygame
+- Clean interface built with Pygame

-Smart AI using Minimax with heuristic scoring Game-over detection (Win or Draw)
+- Smart AI using Minimax with heuristic scoring

+- Game-over detection (Win or Draw)

-Choose who goes first (Player or AI)
+- Choose who goes first (Player or AI)

-Option to play again after each match
+- Option to play again after each match

-Requirements
+**Requirements**
 Python 3.x

 pygame

 numpy

-Install dependencies:
+**Install dependencies:**

 **pip install pygame numpy**

-How to Play
+**How to Play**
 Run the game:
 python connect_four.py